Real Estate in Hungary

 We asked foreigners in Hungary what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Hungary by looking online for real estate websites that specialize in the Hungarian market, such as ingatlan.com or ingatlanok.hu.
 They can also contact local real estate agents who can provide more information about the local market and help them find the right home for their needs.
-Additionally, expats can search for homes in Hungary by attending open houses or visiting local neighborhoods to get a better feel for the area," explained one expat in Hungary.
+Additionally, expats can search for homes in Hungary by attending open houses or visiting local neighborhoods to get a better feel for the area," said one person in Hungary.

 About the Author